mbarquin/DataPool/readme.md

         }// End ContactsDataPool.

-Protected array "$definition" is intended to avoid data indexes being duplicated along all defined test cases.
-Datasets can be returned merged with this indexes, we can set up this behaviour with the function setReturnIndexes(false|true), by default setted to FALSE.
+Protected array $definition is defined to avoid data indexes being duplicated along all defined datasets.
+Datasets can be returned with this $definition values as indexes, we can set up this behaviour with the function __setReturnIndexes(false|true)__, by default setted to FALSE.

 Public array $dataArray will contain an array with all possible tests datasets, it can be classified by index to allow returning smaller portions of this dataArray via getRowsByIndex($index).